Frederick Fennell: Fennell's writings

 Fennell wrote several books: Time and the Winds, a Short History of the Use of Wind Instruments in the Orchestra, Band and the Wind Ensemble, 1954; The Drummer’s Heritage, a Collection of Popular Airs and Official U.S. Army Music for Fifes and Drums, 1956; and The Wind Ensemble, 1988.
 Fennell was commissioned by Grenadilla Music to write a major article on 20th Century band composers and their music.
 The article was published in volume one of "Panorama of 20th Century Classical Music" subtitled, "BAND!
 (Wind Ensembles, Brass & Concert Bands" and is currently available at www.grenadillamusic.com.

 He also edited for several music publishers: Boosey & Hawkes, Carl Fischer, Theodore Presser, and Sam Fox.
 For the Fennell Editions at Ludwig Music he edited over 50 scores for band performance, including many marches.
 One of these editions published in 1981 was for his favorite march, National Emblem by Edwin Eugene Bagley.
 He also wrote a series of sixteen articles published in The Instrumentalist under the heading ‘Basic Band Repertory’ beginning in April 1975 and concluding in February 1984.
 These articles were devoted to what Fennell called "...indestructible masterpieces for band that have survived the ravages of time and many an inept conductor".

 Fennell wrote an original march in 1951, "Tally-Ho March," in honor of the Tally-Ho Music Camp and its founders, Fred and Dorotha Bradley.

+In 1937, Fennell married Dorothy Codner, a violinist he met at Eastman School of Music.
+They remained happily married for thirty three years.